Tokmanni

 Tokmanni Group Oyj is a Finnish retail chain, which is also the largest discount store chain in Finland in terms of net sales in 2019.
 Tokmanni is Finland's only nationwide discount store chain, and at the end of 2019 it had almost 200 stores around the country.

 History

-The oldest Finnish low price chain of those who later went into Tokman, was Vapaa Valinta, founded in 1974 in Pirkkala of Juha and Paula Manninen.
+The oldest Finnish low price chain of those who later went into the ownership of Tokmanni, was Vapaa Valinta, founded in 1974 in Pirkkala of Juha and Paula Manninen.

-The Kyösti brothers and Kari Kokkonen founded in 1989 a discount store in Joensuu under the name Okman, which was renamed to Tokmanni in 1991.
-Later, other low-price chains were founded in the 1970s, for example, by Pirkko and Hannu Vuokila in 1978 founded Säästökuoppa in Oulu and by Seppo and Paavo Saastamoinen in 1979 founded Maxi-Makasini in Kajaani.
+The brothers Kyösti and Kari Kokkonen founded in 1989 a discount store in Joensuu under the name Okman, which was renamed to Tokmanni in 1991.
+Later, other low-price chains were founded in the 1970s, for example, Pirkko and Hannu Vuokila in 1978 founded Säästökuoppa in Oulu and Seppo and Paavo Saastamoinen in 1979 founded Maxi-Makasiini in Kajaani.

 During the 1980s, low-cost companies were founded throughout Finland, such as Tarjoustalo in Hyvinkää in 1980 by Arja and Kari Hautanen, Säästöpörssi in Karis in 1985 by Timo and Tapio Halme and Robinhood in 1988 by Seppo and Jukka Saastamoinen in Kouvola.

+In 1995, after a newspaper article about the Tokmanni retail chain, the Stockmann corporation contacted the Tokmanni chain by a letter asking them to renounce their name.
+The matter was resumed in November 1997, when the law firm representing Stockmann sent the Kakkonen brothes a new letter accusing the chain of mocking the brand name of Stockmann and demanding the chain remove the auxiliary brand name Kauppahuone Tokmanni from the company register and to stop using the brand name Tokmanni - Stockmann had also noticed that the chain had used the title "$tokmanni" in local advertising.

+In their reply, the Tokmanni chain promised to stop using the term $tokmanni in their advertising but refused to renounce the Tokmanni brand name.
+According to Kakkonen, the name Tokmanni is clearly distinguished from Stockmann because of its meaning in Swedish: tok (meaning "crazy") and man (meaning "man"), which Kakkonen claimed referred to the chain's crazy low prices.
+In the end both the common court and the district court demanded the chain give up the $tokmanni term, but the remaining claims Stockmann had made were dismissed.
+In their judgement, the district court noted that Stockmann had inexplicably wasted time in pressing the charges after their first letter had been sent.